Sara Jane Lippincott: London and Capitol Hill

 she had done most work and won most distinction in journalism, principally in articles contributed from Washington, to the New York Tribune and the New York Times, on national and political questions, which she has handled in a patriotic way, showing an unusual knowledge of political history and of the construction, principles and tactics of the two opposing parties of the United States and time.
 She had also contributed to the New York Times, and a leading California journal, several series of letters from Europe—principally from London.
 She worked for the London Journal, and also wrote a biography, Queen Victoria: Her Girlhood and Womanhood (1883).
 In 1887, she returned to the United States and continued to work.

 In 1895, she was living on Capitol Hill with her daughter, and was engaged upon the piece, "Recollections of Washington".
 But as much as she loved the capital city, her health was better when she was abroad.

 Death and legacy

 Lippincott later lived with her daughter in New Rochelle, New York, where she died of bronchitis on April 20, 1904.
 Lippincott is buried in the Civil War section of Grove Cemetery in New Brighton.
 Her obituary was on the front page of the New York Times, "proving her importance as a literary figure in the nineteenth century".

 Style and phases

-Lippincott's style was something quite new, characterized as "brilliant, picturesque, piquante, every line sparkled; the words seemed to bound rather than flow from her pen".
-Her writings displayed a charm of style which was evident in the best American works of the mid-19th century but was so seldom seen thirty years later.
-The language was redundant, but not over-laden; picturesque, without any effort to be so.
-A letter-writer, she charmed a million readers by the piquant dash and spicy flavor of her style.

 There appear in the writings of Lippincott three phases of development, three epochs of a literary career.
 The first lasted from the days of the boarding-school till marriage, —from the first merry chit-chat and Greenwood Leaves, to the full-rounded, mellow prime, as displayed in the letters from Europe.
 Then follows a decade, during which story-writing for children principally occupied her pen.
 With the Civil War commenced the third period, years "vexed with the drums and tramplings," the struggles of middle life.